 These are projections; growth could be larger or more explosive than expected with the potential legalization of cannabis in Canada and the likely expansion of US states allowing the use of marijuana for recreational and medical purposes.
 (California, Colorado, Nevada, Oregon, Washington, Alaska, Maine and Massachusetts are the legal-marijuana states.).
 The more states that cross the line, more sales will grow.

-What this means is that you could potentially profit from marijuana stocks.
-Here’s a look at some of those issues.
+What this means is that you could potentially profit from the top marijuana stocks.
+Here’s a look at some of the issues shaping the marijuana stock forecast.

 Canopy Growth Corp.